 Steffani Grondin

-My research combines observations, simulations and machine learning to study binary and star cluster evolution.
-Specifically, I use binaries in star clusters to unravel the common envelope phase of binary evolution—a critical but poorly constrained process that influences the outcomes of Type Ia supernovae, gravitational wave mergers and UV-bright galaxies.
-I'm currently using a variety of ground-based (e.g. Gemini, Lick) and space-based (e.g. Swift, Hubble) telescopes to discover and characterize new post-common envelope white dwarf+main-sequence binaries to place better constraints on this evolutionary phase.
-I'm also a developer of Corespray, which is a Python-based software that quickly samples dynamical interactions between stars and binaries, providing insights into the escaped stellar populations of globular clusters.
+I’m an observational astronomer who studies binary stars in star clusters to constrain the common envelope phase of binary evolution—a critical but poorly understood process that shapes Type Ia supernovae, gravitational-wave sources and UV-bright galaxies.
+Specifically, I use a variety of ground-based (e.g. Gemini, Lick) and space-based (e.g. Swift, Hubble) telescopes to discover and characterize new white dwarf+main-sequence post-common envelope binaries to develop an observational picture of this highly uncertain evolutionary phase.
+I'm also a developer of Corespray, a Python code for quickly simulating stellar and binary dynamical interactions in star cluster cores.

-Check out my publications on the NASA ADS here.
+Check out my publications on the NASA ADS here!

 Here is my CV.